rectorphp/getrector-com/resources/docs/custom-set-provider.md

 ```

 * The `$groupName` is key in `->withComposerBased()`:
-* The `$packageName` is composer package name.
+* The `$packageName` is the composer package name.
 * `$version` is the minimal version to trigger the set
 * and `$setFilePath` is the path to the Rector config with rules as we know it

-Lets add objects for Laravel 10 and 11:
+Let's add objects for Laravel 10 and 11:

 ```php
 use Rector\Set\Contract\SetInterface;